Here are the answers to the questions I’m most commonly asked.

-A: Obviously I like Larry but I think his friend Gareth is probably my favourite.
+A: Obviously I like Larry but I think his friend Gavin is probably my favourite.
 He’s funny, kind, loyal and maybe just a little bit cheeky.

 Q: Who are your favourite authors?

-A: In no particular order: Sir Terry Pratchett, Bernard Cornwell, Lee Child, Andy McNab, Brandon Sanderson, Patrick Rothfuss, Ian Fleming, Dan Abnett, Ken Follett, Neil Gaiman, Graham McNeill, Wilber Smith but there are many more.
+A: In no particular order: Sir Terry Pratchett, Bernard Cornwell, Lee Child, Jim Butcher, Brandon Sanderson, Patrick Rothfuss, Ian Fleming, Dan Abnett, Ken Follett, Neil Gaiman, Graham McNeill, Wilber Smith but there are many more.
 I might do a blog post one day listing them all.